EciStg/order-placement/probe/README.md

 > (can be reached) and when it is down (it cannot be reached) so that I am aware of problems, ideally,
 > before my customers experience them.
 >
-> Required for ECi implementations
+> Required for ECI implementations
 >
 > Recommended for Seller implementations